AveYo/fox/README.md

 `$also_remove_widgets = 1`
 *why also remove widgets? because it is a webview glorified ad portal on msn and bing news cathering to stupid people*
 `$also_remove_xsocial = 1`
-*why also remove xsocial? because it starts webview setup every boot - xbox gamebar will still work without the social crap*
+*why also remove xsocial? because it starts webview setup every boot - xbox gamebar still works without the social crap*

 after removal can enter into console: `firefox` to quickly install it, or `edge` / `webview` / `xsocial` to reinstall them
 *there's some soft-blocking involved in the latest version, so if you want to reinstall edge / webview, do it via above cmds*